 Strategic marketing vs. performance marketing: what’s the difference?

 Performance marketing focuses on short-term clicks and conversions.
-Strategy focuses on building a marketing system that delivers results over time through clarity, consistency and alignment with your business goals.
+Strategy focuses on building a marketing system that delivers results over time through clarity, consistency, and alignment with your long-term asset and business goals.

 At The Walk, we believe both should work together.
-There’s no reason why performance marketing can’t drive success with short-term metrics, and still be in alignment with a longer-term strategy that builds momentum and brand equity in the market.
+There’s no reason why performance marketing can’t drive success with short-term metrics (like registering interest for a new development), and still be in alignment with a longer-term strategy that builds momentum and brand equity in the market.

 Rylock: building better marketing foundations

-Rylock, an Australian manufacturer of custom windows and doors, supplies construction partners across Australia.
+Rylock, an Australian manufacturer of custom windows and doors, supplies major property developers and infrastructure projects across Australia.
 They have a strong product and a great sales team.
 But without a clear strategy, their marketing was struggling to make an impact.
-Their campaigns were inconsistent and without clear goals, and they knew they were missing opportunities.
+Their campaigns were inconsistent and without clear goals, and they knew they were missing opportunities to connect with larger commercial partners.

 Crafting clarity: engineering Rylock’s digital marketing transformation

-After conducting an in-depth Discovery Workshop, our team was able to cut through the gyprock and map out audience insights, content gaps and commercial priorities.
-Then we built a 12-month marketing strategy with channels, themes and performance targets.
-The key was cutting through the noise and zeroing in on the channels and content that actually drive results.
+After conducting an in-depth Discovery Workshop, our team was able to cut through the noise and map out audience insights, content gaps, and commercial priorities.
+Then we built a 12-month marketing strategy with channels, themes, and performance targets.
+The key was zeroing in on the channels and content that actually drive results in the built environment.
 Rylock’s internal team gained clarity, cut the guesswork, and started marketing with purpose.
-With renewed focus and efficiency, they now benefit from smarter, more strategic lead generation in the construction industry without overcommitting their resources.
+With renewed focus and efficiency, they now benefit from smarter, more strategic B2B lead generation without overcommitting their resources.

-For businesses facing growth, change or resource pressure, Rylock is an example of what a structured construction industry marketing strategy in Australia can deliver.
+For businesses facing growth, change, or resource pressure, Rylock is an example of what a structured marketing strategy in the Australian property and infrastructure supply chain can deliver.

 Read the full case study